Image streaming increased my creativity and unlocked my inner genius.

 I kept reading to find scientific explanations for these characteristics.
 Finding such answers proved more fascinating than I thought:

-Before we developed human language and inner dialogue, our minds were visual by nature.
+Our minds were naturally visual before we developed human language and inner dialogue.
 Without language, they had to be.

-Many of us use inner dialogue to reason, which is a linear process.
-Linear thinking is not without merit, but we might also be squelching visual notions.
+Many of us use inner dialogue to reason, a linear process.
+Linear thinking has merit, but we might also be squelching visual notions.

 I read about how many geniuses throughout history have been crediting significant breakthroughs to visual representations that emerged instantly, like a flash of lightning.